 Can you imagine that?
 I think this fact alone makes algae a super plant!
 Yet, there are other aspects that make spirulina special and beneficial too.

 Spirulina has so many unique and remarkable properties.
 It is difficult to list them all.
 So as this site is designed to be your essential guide to natural skin care; I’ll try to specifically focus on those aspects that are making spirulins the most beneficial for skin.

-One of the biggest benefits of spirulina for skin is that is the richest whole food source of anti-oxidants, as it contains almost all known anti-oxidants: C, B1, B5 and B6, the minerals zinc, manganese, copper, amino acid methionine, beta-carotene and vitamin E.
+One of the biggest benefits of spirulina for skin is that is the richest whole food source of anti-oxidants, as it contains almost all known anti-oxidants: Vitamin C, Vitamin B1, Vitamin B5 and B6, the minerals zinc, manganese, copper, amino acid methionine, beta-carotene and vitamin E.

 Another special ingredient of Spirulina is a gamma-linoleic acid, which can be found in only a few seeds and fruits.
 The other most widely known sources are evening primrose (oenothera) oil and breast milk.
 Gamma-linoleic acid is important to protect the integrity of skin cells and muscles, as it is an important ingredient in the formation of new cell membranes.

 Spirulina contains more than 18 amino acids.
 Since all of your connective tissues, muscles and skin are constructed primarily of amino acids, rich sources of well-balanced amino acids are very beneficial.

 I’ve been taking my spirulina tablets about 2 weeks, and I have already started to adore this amazing plant.
 I don’t know what your experience will be like, but for me this is magic.
 After a week of taking spirulina, my skin has totally cleared up from acne.
 If you are my regular reader, you know that this has been a huge problem for me.